 Hydrogen's Role in Polar Covalent Bonds

 In many compounds, hydrogen forms polar covalent bonds.
 This occurs when hydrogen bonds to a more electronegative atom, such as oxygen or nitrogen.
 Electronegativity is a measure of an atom's ability to attract electrons towards itself in a chemical bond.
 In water (H₂O), for example, oxygen is more electronegative than hydrogen.
-As a result, the oxygen atom pulls the shared electrons closer to itself, creating a partial negative charge (δ⁻) on the oxygen atom and partial positive charges (δ⁺) on the hydrogen atoms.
+So naturally, the oxygen atom pulls the shared electrons closer to itself, creating a partial negative charge (δ⁻) on the oxygen atom and partial positive charges (δ⁺) on the hydrogen atoms.
 This uneven distribution of charge makes water a polar molecule, giving it its unique properties, such as its ability to act as a solvent and its high surface tension.

 Hydrogen Bonding: A Special Type of Interaction